 - A device of any type. - Any drug entirely consumed at the time and place it is prescribed. - The administration or injection of any drug, except for covered vaccines.
 (See section 4.4, Covered Vaccines). - More than the number of refills specified by the prescriber. - Charges that the pharmacy benefit manager determines exceed the recognized charge.
-(See section 4.4, Recognized Charge). - The claims administrator, before paying the claim, may require a new prescription, or evidence as to need.
-For example, the need may be questioned if the prescriber did not specify the number of refills, or if the frequency or number of prescriptions or refills appears excessive under accepted medical practice standards. - Any refill of a drug dispensed more than one year after the latest prescription for it. - Any refill to cover a replacement for covered prescription medication(s) in a single instance due to loss, theft or damage in excess of one incident in a benefit year.

-- Drugs which do not, by federal or state law, need a prescription order (i.e. over-the-counter drug), even if a prescription is written. - Smoking cessation drugs with the exception of Chantix, Nicotrol Ihaler, Nicotrol Nasal Spray, Zyban or their generic equivalents.
+(See section 4.5, Recognized Charge). - Any refill of a drug dispensed more than one year after the latest prescription for it. - Any refill to cover a replacement for covered prescription medication(s) in a single instance due to loss, theft or damage in excess of one incident in a benefit year. - Drugs which do not, by federal or state law, need a prescription order (i.e. over-the-counter drug), even if a prescription is written. - Smoking cessation drugs with the exception of Chantix, Nicotrol Ihaler, Nicotrol Nasal Spray, Zyban or their generic equivalents.
 Additionally, no more than two courses of treatment for covered smoking cessation drugs as recommended by a physician.